-It wasn't an easy task for the one who had to guard the dead person, who had to do the wake.
+It wasn't a simple task for the one who had to guard the dead person, who had to do the wake.
 Incredible things had been witnessed by those that had to be the guardians of the dead.
 Strange testimonies were coming from the villages, about the deceased people that returned from the other world.
-Especially through the 18th-century people from Dubrovnik's area believed in vampires and undead creatures that returned from the afterlife.
-These undead souls were known by many different names such as lorko, tenjac or vukodlak; they seemed as if they were only human skin filled with blood, all bloated up and swollen, so they were horrible to the sight.
+Especially through the 18th-century, people from Dubrovnik's area believed in vampires and undead creatures that returned from the afterlife.
+These undead souls were known by many names such as lorko, tenjac or vukodlak; they showed as human skin filled with blood, all bloated up and swollen.
+They were horrible to the sight!
 It was believed that they were raised and blown up by a demon or the devil himself.
 It was of the greatest importance to guard the dead because demonic spirits could come for their victims in these moments before the burial or right after.

 First, they begged and begged to let them outside, and when he didn't, they cursed and swore and yelled terrible words at him.
 It all lasted what seemed like hours to him.
-He withdrew in the corner of the church and prayed to the Lord that the horror quickly ends.
+He withdrew into the corner of the church and prayed to the Lord that the horror quickly ends.
 When he looked at the scene in front of him, he now saw two big black dogs that were growling and roaring, as if they wanted to scare him to death.
-Finally, in one moment they turned again into their somewhat human forms and started to offer him an enormous sum of gold coins if he would let them go.
+Finally, in one moment, they turned again into their somewhat human forms and offered him an enormous sum of gold coins if he would let them go.
 He still refused and prayed.

-At dawn, upon hearing the sound of a rooster, the two shadows vanished into thin air.
-The nightmare came to an end.
+At dawn, upon hearing a rooster, the two shadows vanished.
+The nightmare ended.
 The burden has been lifted off of his shoulders.